 5. Create Content that Includes Local News and Events

-We cannot really talk about the best SEO tactics for small businesses without mentioning the importance of good local content.
+We cannot really talk about the best search engine optimization tactics for small businesses without mentioning the importance of good local content.
 Yet again, we are looking back at when we talked about your customers’ needs.

 The best way to create content that makes use of the local SEO is by writing about local events and news.
 That is an important topic of interest that may attract many readers.
 If a small business focuses on everything that’s happening in their neighborhood, they are building awareness in their customers’ eyes.